-2018 SOLD for $ 3.5M including premium
+2018 SOLD for $ 3.5M by Sotheby's

 To perform their main function as a deterrent guardian of a reliquary chest of the byeri, these characters are male, highly sexualized with powerful rounded muscles.
 The three-pointed headdress is a warrior attribute.
 Yet the big head, the prominent navel and the short limbs have the proportions of a newborn child.

 At the beginning of the 20th century European artists were seduced by this model of which all the known examples are of a perfect execution.
 The Fang-Mvai figure evokes the whole cycle of life in one character without losing any of its aesthetic balance.
 Expression in art does not need realism to arouse the emotion.